-The variable methods of determining interest rates for the term loans or revolving loans provided under the New Credit Facilities, calculated as the higher of the Prime Rate, the Federal Funds Effective Rate plus 0.50% or the Eurodollar Rate plus 1.00%, plus the Applicable Margin.
-The New Credit Facilities also allow for Eurodollar Loans, plus the Applicable Margin.
-Under the New Credit Facilities, the Applicable Margin will vary from 0.75% to 1.25% for a Base Rate Loan and 1.75% to 2.25% for a Eurodollar Loan based on reference to the total leverage ratio.
-As of January 29, 2016, the interest rate on outstanding borrowings under the New Term Loan Facility was 2.25% plus the Eurodollar Rate which was not subject to a floor.
-As of January 30, 2016, approximately \$2.5 million of letters of credit and \$0.3 million of rent reserves were issued and outstanding under the New Revolving Credit Facility and \$97.2 million of undrawn commitments remained available for borrowing thereunder.
+The variable methods of determining interest rates for the Term Loan, calculated as the higher of the Prime Rate, the Federal Funds Effective Rate plus 0.50%, the Eurodollar Rate plus 1.00%, or 2.00%; plus the Applicable Margin.
+The Term Loan also allows for Eurodollar Loans with a floor of 1.00%, plus the Applicable Margin.
+The Applicable Margin on the interest rate is 2.75% for a Base Rate Loan and 3.75% for a Eurodollar Loan.
+As of May 2, 2015, the interest rate on outstanding borrowings under the Term Loan was 3.75% plus LIBOR, which is subject to a floor of 1.0%.

-Under the terms of the New Revolving Credit Facility, we can borrow up to 90.0% of the most recent appraised value (valued at cost, discounted for the current net orderly liquidation value) of our eligible inventory, as defined, up to \$100.0 million.
-The New Revolving Credit Facility includes a \$25.0 million sub-facility for letters of credit and a \$25.0 million swingline loan facility.
-A variable unused line fee will be charged on the average daily unused portion of the New Revolving Credit Facility of 0.375% per annum if the total leverage ratio is greater than 3.25: 1.00 or 0.250% if the total leverage ratio is less than 3.25: 1.00.
-A letter of credit fee will accrue on the aggregate face amount of outstanding letters of credit under the New Revolving Credit Facility equal to the interest rate margin for Eurodollar Loans under the New Revolving Credit Facility.
-In addition, a fronting fee will be paid to the letter of credit issuer on the aggregate face amount of outstanding standby letters of credit not to exceed 0.125% per annum, which fee shall be calculated based upon the actual number of days elapsed over a 360 day year and payable in arrears, on the first day of each quarter.
+Under the terms of the Revolving Credit Facility, we can borrow up to 90.0% of the most recent appraised value (valued at cost, discounted for the current net orderly liquidation value) of our eligible inventory, as defined, up to \$125.0 million.
+The Revolving Credit Facility includes a \$25.0 million sub-facility for letters of credit and a \$20.0 million swingline loan facility.
+The Revolving Credit Facility includes variable methods of determining interest rates, calculated as the higher of the Prime Rate, the Federal Funds Effective Rate plus 0.50%, or the Eurodollar Rate plus 1.00%; plus Applicable Margin (which could range from 0.75% to 1.25%).
+Under the terms of the Revolving Credit Facility, the Applicable Margin may fluctuate subject to periodic measurements of average availability, as defined.
+The Revolving Credit Facility also allows for Eurodollar Loans comprised of the Eurodollar Base Rate plus Applicable Margin (which could range from 1.75% to 2.25%).
+The agreement also allows the Company to increase the amount of the revolving credit facility by \$25.0 million, subject to certain requirements and restrictions.

+A variable unused line fee will be charged on the average daily unused portion of the Revolving Credit Facility of 0.375% per annum if average utilization under the Revolving Credit Facility is greater than or equal to 33.3% or 0.250% if average utilization under the Revolving Credit Facility is less than 33.3%.
+A letter of credit fee will accrue on the aggregate face amount of outstanding letters of credit under the Revolving Credit Facility equal to the interest rate margin for LIBOR loans under the Revolving Credit Facility.
+In addition, a fronting fee will be paid to the letter of credit issuer on the aggregate face amount of outstanding letters of credit.